simulacrum6/sgumlp/README.md

   author = {Hamacher, Marius},
   year = {2025},
   url = {https://github.com/simulacrum6/sgu-mlp},
-  version = {0.1.0},
+  version = {0.1.1},
-  note = {Pytorch Implementation of the SGU-MLP Architecture from the paper "Spatial Gated Multi-Layer Perceptron for Land Use and Land Cover Mapping"}}
+  note = {Pytorch Implementation of the SGU-MLP Architecture from the paper "Spatial Gated Multi-Layer Perceptron for Land Use and Land Cover Mapping"}}, doi = {10.5281/zenodo.15227847}
 ````